-When creating a new Page or Post, the first thing to do is enter in your title in the top entry field where it says Enter title here.
+When creating a new Page or Post, the first thing to do is enter in your title in the top entry field where it says Add title.
 After moving the cursor down to the editor a new Permalink is created for your page.
 Permalinks are the permanent URL's to your individual Posts, Pages, Categories etc..
-Though not usually necessary, you can manually edit your permalink by clicking on the actual permalink (the part after the domain name with the yellow background) or by clicking the Edit button next to it.
+Though not usually necessary, you can manually edit your permalink by clicking the Edit button next to it.
 Once you've modified it, click Ok to save or Cancel to cancel your changes.

 At the top of the editor where your content is written, there are numerous formatting buttons.
-Clicking the Toolbar Toggle button (^{IIII}) will show or hide a second line of formatting buttons which gives you extra functionality.
+Clicking the Toolbar Toggle button (^(IIII)) will show or hide a second line of formatting buttons which gives you extra functionality.
 The editor buttons perform the following functions:

-93 Add Media Add Media - Used to upload and insert media such as images, audio, video or documents Paragraph 🔻 Style - Used to format the Page text based on the styles used by the current Theme В Bold - Bold text I Italic - Italicise text ΙΞ Bulleted List - Create an unordered (bullet point) list Numbered List - Create an Ordered (numbered) list
+9, Add Media Add Media - Used to upload and insert media such as images, audio, video or documents Paragraph 🔹 Style - Used to format the Page text based on the styles used by the current Theme В Bold - Bold text I Italic - Italicise text E Bulleted List - Create an unordered (bullet point) list E Numbered List - Create an Ordered (numbered) list

 66 Blockquote - Used as a way of showing a quote.
-How this looks will be entirely dependent on the Theme that your site is currently using Align Left - Align text to the left Ξ Align Center - Align text in the center of the page I Align Right - Align text to the right P Insert/edit link - Used to create an html link to another page or website.
+How this looks will be entirely dependent on the Theme that your site is currently using Ē Align Left - Align text to the left Ξ Align Center - Align text in the center of the page Ē Align Right - Align text to the right P Insert/edit link - Used to create an html link to another page or website.
 If no text is selected first, the URL that you enter will also be used for the link text Insert Read More tag - Inserts the More tag into your Page.
 Most blogs only display a small excerpt of a Post and you're required to click the Post title or a 'Read more' link to continue reading the rest of the article.
 When you insert a 'More' tag into your Post, everything prior to the tag is considered as this excerpt.
 Most times you'd only use this button when you're creating a blog Post, rather than a Page Toolbar Toggle - Used to show or hide the second row of formatting buttons on the editor toolbar × Distraction Free Writing - Clicking this button will enlarge the editor so that it fills the browser window.
 Clicking the Exit fullscreen link at the top of the screen will reduce it back to its original size ABE Strikethrough - Add a strikethrough to your text - Horizontal Line - Inserts a horizontal line into your page A • Text color - Use to change the color of text